Geckoboard - Anti-Slavery and Human Trafficking Policy

 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We expect the same high standards from all our suppliers and other business partners.
 And we expect that our suppliers will hold their own suppliers to the same high standards.

-Over the course of 2019 we will be reviewing our suppliers and undertaking a process to evaluate their obligations under the Modern Slavery Act 2015.
+Over the course of this year we will be reviewing our suppliers and undertaking a process to evaluate their obligations under the Modern Slavery Act 2015.
 In addition we have written a Supplier Code of Conduct that documents the principles, guidelines, and expectations for establishing and maintaining a business relationship with us.

 We are committed to partnerships with suppliers that share our dedication to conducting business in a legal, ethical, and socially responsible manner, and expect suppliers who don't already have a Anti-Slavery and Human Trafficking Policy to agree to our Supplier Code of Conduct.